rustfoundation/foundation.rust-lang.org/grants/fellowships.md

  ---

-<center><h3>Rust Foundation Fellowships will be returning in 2024 for the third year, with a target start date for the new cohort of July 31.</center></h3>
+<center><h3>Rust Foundation Fellowships will be returning in 2024 for the third year, with a target start date for the new cohort of August 26.</center></h3>
 <br>
 <div>
 <br/>